 moer – thump; but when Steve said it: educate

-Engelse – English, but usually not from England; more ‘not Afrikaans’; Like when any new product or gadget impresses, someone might say admiringly/mockingly ‘Dis wonderlik wat die Engelse kan doen,’ even if the gadget was made in Sweden
+Engelse – English, but usually not from England; more ‘not Afrikaans’; Like when any new product or gadget impresses, someone might say admiringly / mockingly ‘Dis wonderlik wat die Engelse kan doen,’ even if the gadget was made in Sweden

-blerrie lekker konfyt – bloody nice jam
+blerrie lekker konfyt – bladdy nice jam

 Dis wonderlik wat die Engelse kan doen – this is a nifty new gadget